Doug Weight: Playing career

 On July 2, 2008, Weight was given a one-year contract by the rebuilding New York Islanders.
 On January 2, 2009, Weight registered his 1,000th point while playing for the Islanders, with an assist on a goal scored by Richard Park.
-Weight re-signed with the Islanders for the 2009–10 season.
+At the end of the season, he was one of just 44 players with 700 assists and 1,000 points.
+Weight re-signed with the Islanders for the season.
 For his contributions to the community during the Islanders 2009-10 training camp held in Saskatoon, Saskatchewan, Canada, the baseball diamond at Wallace Park in Saskatoon was named in Weight's honor.
 He succeeded former longtime Oiler teammate Bill Guerin as captain of the Islanders on October 2, 2009.
 Despite missing a large portion of the season to various injuries and scoring 1 goal in 36 games, Weight was signed to a one-year extension with the Islanders on August 31, 2010.

 After enduring a second consecutive year decimated by a lingering back injury, Weight announced his retirement following the 2010–11 season on May 26, 2011.
-With his retirement as a player from the game of hockey after 19 seasons in the NHL, it was immediately announced by the Islanders' general manager, Garth Snow, that Weight would continue with the organization as an assistant coach and special assistant to the GM.
+With his retirement as a player from the game of hockey after 19 seasons in the NHL, it was immediately announced by the Islanders' general manager, Garth Snow, that Weight would continue with the organization as an assistant coach and special assistant to the general manager.
 Weight is ranked number seven out of all American players in points.

-Coaching career
+Executive and coaching career

 Weight became an assistant coach under then-head coach Jack Capuano in the 2011–12 season.
 On January 17, 2017, the Islanders fired Capuano and promoted Weight to interim coach.
 On April 12, 2017, Weight was officially named head coach after he led the team to a 24–12–4 record after taking the coaching duties in the middle of the season.
 On June 5, 2018, Weight was fired as head coach of the Islanders.

+In 2022, he was hired by the San Jose Sharks as their hockey operations advisor under new general manager Mike Grier, who was a former teammate of Weight in Edmonton.

 International play

 Weight played several times internationally for his country.
-He made 3 World Championship appearances for the United States in 1993, 1994 and 2005.
+He made three World Championship appearances for the United States in 1993, 1994 and 2005.
 He was a part of the silver medal winning team at the 2002 Winter Olympics in Salt Lake City, and also played with Team USA at the 1996 and 2004 World Cup of Hockey, and the 1998 Winter Olympics in Nagano.
-In his only junior tournament in the 1991 World Junior Championships, he led the entire tournament in scoring with 5 goals and 14 assists in 7 games for Team USA.
+In his only junior tournament in the 1991 World Junior Championships, he had 5 goals and 14 assists in seven games for Team USA that set a single-tournament record for an American team player.